Official Statistics

 • The large businesses PAYE employer compliance tax gap is estimated using an experimental methodology.

 To evaluate the uncertainty of the PAYE employer compliance tax gap, we assign an uncertainty rating for each tax gap component, ranging from ‘very low’ to ‘very high’.
-The small businesses PAYE employer compliance tax gap estimate has ‘medium’, the mid-sized businesses PAYE employer compliance tax gap estimate has ‘high’, and the large businesses PAYE employer compliance tax gap estimate has ‘very high’ uncertainty.
+The small businesses PAYE employer compliance tax gap has ‘medium’, the mid-sized businesses PAYE employer compliance tax gap has ‘medium’, and the large businesses PAYE employer compliance tax gap has ‘very high’ uncertainty.

 Figure 4.22 shows the PAYE employer compliance tax gap time-series in absolute terms and as a percentage of theoretical tax liability.

-Components of the PAYE tax gap are projected in 2020 to 2021 and 2021 to 2022 where sufficient actual data is not yet available.
-Projections are based on projecting the 2019 to 2020 estimates in line with PAYE liabilities.
+The components of PAYE tax gap are projected in line with PAYE tax liability from 2021 to 2022 where sufficient actual data is not yet available.

 Notes for Figure 4.22